Scrap metal dealers licence

 - Widening the definition of a scrap metal dealer to include motor salvage operators.

-An application form will need to be completed and submitted along with an application fee and a basic criminal record disclosure (both detailed below).
+An application form will need to be completed and submitted along with an application fee and a basic criminal record disclosure.

-The application must be accompanied by the prescribed fee.
+The application must be accompanied by the fee.

 Assessing the suitability of the applicant

-The council must be satisfied the applicant is a suitable person to carry on business as a scrap metal dealer.
+We must be satisfied the applicant is a suitable person to carry out business as a scrap metal dealer.
 This includes; in the case of a partnership, each of the partners, and in the case of a company, each director, company secretary and shadow director.

 As part of the application process each applicant must provide a Basic Disclosure certificate with the application form.
 You can apply online for the Basic Disclosure certificate, or by completing a form, and paying a fee of £25.
-Disclosure Scotland will usually be able to provide a certificate with the results of the disclosure application within 14 days.
+A certificate with the results of the disclosure application will usually be issued within 14 days.

 Waste Carriers Licence

 A licence under the Scrap Metal Dealers Act 2013 does not replace the Waste Carrier's Licence.
-To collect scrap metal in the London Borough of Wandsworth you will be required to hold a licence issued by Wandsworth Council and a Waste Carriers Licence issued by the Environment Agency
+To collect scrap metal in the London Borough of Wandsworth you will be required to hold a licence issued by us and a Waste Carriers Licence issued by the Environment Agency.

 If no representations are received, the application must be granted.